Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Algorithm of WV-HMC for group manifolds

-This linear equation can be solved using the projection introduced in Sect.~\ref{sec:gt_projector}, which also applies to WV-HMC with minor modifications.
+The linear equation \eqref{wv_newton2} can be solved using the projection introduced in Sect.~\ref{sec:gt_projector}, which also applies to WV-HMC with minor modifications.
 To see this, we note that from the orthogonal decomposition

 the left-hand side of Eq.~\eqref{wv_newton2} can be rewritten as